-This semester, some Peek in the Stacks blog posts will be authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+This semester, some Peek in the Stacks blog posts will be authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Juan Garcia, a student assistant in the International Guitar Research Archives, who will graduate in May with a Bachelor of Music in Guitar Performance.

 The International Guitar Research Archives (IGRA) holds some of the earliest articles ever published about the classical guitar, dating back to 1908.
 One of IGRA’s most noteworthy publications is The Crescendo: A Monthly Publication Devoted to the Interests of the Harp, Mandolin, Guitar, and Banjo, and Kindred Instruments.
 This monthly magazine was produced by the American Guild of Banjoists, Mandolinists, and Guitarists, and was published by several different publishing houses, including H. F. O’Dell & Company and the Crescendo Publishing Company, both of Boston, Massachusetts.
 Over The Crescendo’s twenty-six year run (1908-1934), many fascinating articles were published.